bUnit-dev/bUnit/docs/site/docs/getting-started/create-test-project.md

 ---
 uid: create-test-project
-title: Creating a new bUnit Test Project
+title: Creating a new bUnit test project
 ---

-# Creating a new bUnit Test Project
+# Creating a new bUnit test project

 To write tests, you need a place to put them - a test project. bUnit is not a unit test runner, so a general-purpose test framework like xUnit, NUnit, or MSTest is needed in addition to bUnit in order to write and run tests.

 To use bUnit with xUnit, the easiest approach is to use the bUnit project template described in the [Create a test project with bUnit template](#creating-a-test-project-with-bunit-template) section further down the page.
 To create a test project manually and in a general-purpose testing frameworks agnostic way, read the following section.

-## Creating a Test Project Manually
+## Creating a test project manually

 This section will take you through the steps required to create a project for testing Blazor components using bUnit.
 Any of the three general-purpose test frameworks shown in step 1 below can be used.
 Briefly, here is what we will do: